Rules for your Reference / Bibliography:

-· A reference list is different from a Bibliography in that a bibliography is a list of all references consulted in preparing the document whether cited or not and a reference list consists only of items also cited in-text.
+A reference list is different from a Bibliography in that a bibliography is a list of all references consulted in preparing the document whether cited or not and a reference list consists only of items also cited in-text.

-i.
-A book reference must have an author, year, title, edition (if it is not the first edition), place of publication and publisher - while a journal article reference never has a place of publication or publisher but must include journal volume, issue and page(s) number(s).
+A book reference must have an author, year, title, edition (if it is not the first edition), place of publication and publisher, while a journal article reference must include journal volume, issue and page(s) number(s).

-ii.
-References should be in alphabetical order by author surname
+References should be in alphabetical order by author surname of the first author.

-iv.
-The layout, punctionation and capitalisation of all references must be consistent.
+The layout, punctuation and capitalisation of all reference types used must be consistant.

-vii.
-Use Minimal Capitalisation for Book and Article titles (Capitalize the 1st Letter of the 1st word in a sentence)
+Use Minimal Capitalisation for Book and Article titles (Capitalize the 1st Letter of the 1st word in a sentence).

-Maximum Capitalisation for Journal titles.
-(Capitalize the first letter of all words other than conjunctives(and, of, or, etc..)).
+Use Maximum Capitalisation for Journal titles.
+(Capitalize the first letter of all words other than conjunctives(and,of, or, etc..)).